 Loading figure…

-Jack Reed supports expanding legal immigration and asylum pathways.
-He has sponsored legislation to disallow religion-based immigration bans and has been rated 8% by the U.S. Border Control, indicating a pro-immigrant stance.
+Jack Reed supports expanding legal immigration and asylum pathways, advocating for comprehensive immigration reform that provides a pathway to citizenship for undocumented immigrants.
+He has been rated 8% by the U.S. Chamber of Commerce, indicating a more open-border stance.

 How do you perceive this figure's political lean?